vsrinivas/fuchsia/docs/qemu.md

 * 1    Thread 1 (CPU#0 [halted ]) arch_idle () at kernel/arch/x86/64/ops.S:32
 ```

-Qemu reports one thread to GDB for each CPU.
+QEMU reports one thread to GDB for each CPU.

 ### The magenta.elf-gdb.py script